小草影院鈥檚 Fifteenth Annual

 Jennifer Donelson-Nowicka is Professor and the Director of Sacred Music at in Menlo Park, California, where she holds the William P. Mahrt Chair in Sacred Music and serves as the founding Director of the .
 She has co-edited , published by the .
 Her publications also include articles in the New Catholic Encyclopedia, Sacred Music, Antiphon: A Journal for Liturgical Renewal, the proceedings of the Gregorian Institute of Canada, the Fellowship of Catholic Scholars Quarterly, the Adoremus Bulletin, Liturgy in the Twenty-First Century (Bloomsbury/T&T Clark), and Messiaen in Context (Cambridge University Press).
 She serves as the Vice President and Director of Publications for the CMAA, is the managing editor of the , and is a regular member of the faculty for the CMAA鈥檚 annual Sacred Music Colloquium.
 As academic liaison of the CMAA, she has organized and presented papers at several academic conferences on Charles Tournemire, the work of Msgr.
 Richard Schuler, the , and the work of William Mahrt.
 She was a co-organizer of the Sacra Liturgia conferences in New York (2015) and San Francisco (2022), and has presented papers at the Sacra Liturgia conferences in New York, London, Milan, and San Francisco and, together with Archbishop Cordileone, is the founder of the Fons et Culmen Sacred Liturgy Summit.
 The sometime president, she is currently a board member of the .
 Donelson-Nowicka serves as a Consultant to the .

-Lawrence and Katie Joy Daufenbaugh
+Lawrence and Katie Joy Daufenbach

 Speaker Bio